 Are bidding wars still common in Kingston?

 They still occur, but far less often than during the pandemic.
-When they do happen, they usually involve a small number of buyers rather than dozens.
+When they happen, they usually involve a few buyers rather than dozens.

-Does the highest offer always win in a bidding war?
+Does the highest offer always win in bidding wars?

 No. Sellers often consider financing strength, conditions, closing dates, and overall certainty alongside price.